uni-directional flushing program

 Please read the instructions on How to Flush Discolored Water from your home if you have discolored water in your home.

 During the flushing program, you may experience dirty or discolored water as a result of your Zone, or an adjacent Zone, being flushed.
 Please do not be alarmed as this is a normal consequence of the program.
 Please check you water before use.
-If you experience discolored water, run the cold water tap until the water is clear.
+If you experience discolored water, please contact the Water Department as outlined above.